 If you are even remotely interested in travel, you can be sure that Australia is somewhere at the top of the list for places you would like to visit during your lifetime.
 But what are you going to do when you get there?
 Spread over 6 states and 2 territories are some of the worlds incredible natural wonders such as the Great Barrier Reef and Uluru, alongside cosmopolitan cities and cute towns, over 500 National Parks and in and around them are thousands of experiences and Australia tourist attractions that will make your visit memorable.
-To get you started we’ve created this epic guide containing over 100 Things To See, Do & Experience in Australia – I wonder how many have you ticked off already?
+To get you started we’ve created this epic guide containing over 100 Things To Do in Australia – I wonder how many have you ticked off already?
 And how many more you add to your list as you scroll through!

 The Big Australia Bucket List –